mistertest/cloud-choice/README.md

 <br><br>

+### PWA Installation
-Install it on Desktop and Mobile directly from the browser with one button.
+You can Install it on Desktop OS and Mobile directly from the browser with just one button click.

 ![install](https://raw.githubusercontent.com/mistertest/cloud-choice/main/img/button_install.PNG)